teambit/docs/docs/essentials/workspace.md

 ## Flexible Directory Structure

-A it Workspace is a monorepo that supports nesting Bit Components in sub-directories.
+A Bit Workspace is a monorepo that supports nesting Bit Components in sub-directories.
 You can build a highly-nested structure for your workspace, a flat structure, or decide where in your project you want deep nesting and where you don't.

 By Default Bit aims to create symmetry between component scoping and name-spacing on the one side, and how components are represented in the workspace UI.